openstack-archive/fuel-plugin-lma-collector/doc/user/source/configuration.rst

      InfluxDB database name you want to use, a username and password that has read and write access permissions.
   d.
 For 'Alerting', select 'Alerts sent by email' if you want to receive alerts sent by email
      from the Collector.
-Otherwise, select 'Alerts sent to a local node' if you plan to use the Infrastructure Alerting Plugin in this environment.
+Otherwise, select 'Alerts sent to a local cluster' if you plan to use the Infrastructure Alerting Plugin in this environment.
      Alternatively, you can select 'Alerts sent to a remote Nagios server'.
   e.
 For 'Alerts sent by email', you can specify the SMTP authentication method you want to use.
 Then,